Sunday, 15 September 2024

-Saturday 14 September 2024
+Saturday, 14 September 2024

 Remember, Remember the 5th of November!
+(And January 6th!)

-Remember, Remember the 5th of November!
+Remember, Remember, the 5th of November!

-And foil Trumpist treason and plot,
+To foil Trumpist treason and plot

-Ain’t no reason why Trumpist treason
+Ain't no reason why MAGAt treason

 Should ever be forgot!

-Trump and his Magats did a scheme contrive
+Trump and his MAGAts a scheme did contrive,

 Intending the government to overthrow.

-But a thin Blue Line did them hold,
+A brave thin Blue Line did them hold,

-A rope to tie the Orange Dope
+A rope, rope to tie the DOPE!

 The 5th of November, remember the date,

-And use your vote before it’s too late!
+And use your vote -- before it's too late!

 If you enjoyed this post and would like to become a follower of my blog, just click on the blue "FOLLOW" button on the right side of the first page.
 Below there you can also find my previous posts.
 Thanks!

-Sunday 1 September 2024
+Sunday, 1 September 2024

 How Earl Grey Tea Got its Name